cocoPiggy/JAVA-OCP-1Z0-851/object-oriented.md

 E. More than one line must be removed for compilation to succeed.
 【Answer】C
 **Explanation/Reference:**
-Cannot cast from Building to String
+Cannot cast from Building to String.

 ## Question 23
 Given: